Math Resources and Ideas for Upper Elementary Teachers

 There are several ways to differentiate this activity.
 Allow students to choose their own number.
 This is differentiation in itself!
 In addition, challenge your students to create presents under the tree showing the standard form of prime factorization, with or without exponents.
 Each tree will be unique, and students will take pride in their creations.

 Want to cut down on materials and class time?
 Use the low-prep version where all student materials are on one page.
-I ended up using this version during my last few years.
+Students can complete their factor trees in under 30 minutes, making it a perfect fit for tight schedules.

 Teacher Tips